When you overheard a stranger talking on the phone - Cue Card # 713

 [You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]

-Anyway, it wasn’t like I was actually trying to overhear the conversation of that stranger when I was sitting at a food court of a shopping mall and enjoying some gourmet foods about a few months ago.
-Rather, I felt like the stranger, talking over his smartphone, was actually trying to attract attention from other people around him by boasting about how he tricked one of his fellow co-workers to cover for him at his work by making up some fabricated stories (I could call them just some “lies” in plain English).
+Anyway, it wasn’t like I was actually trying to overhear the conversation of that stranger when I was sitting at the food court of a shopping mall and enjoying some gourmet foods about a few months ago.
+Rather, I felt like the stranger, talking over his smartphone, was actually trying to attract attention from other people around him by boasting about how he tricked one of his fellow co-workers into covering for him at his work by making up some fabricated stories (I could call them just some “lies” in plain English).

-The conversation had continued for almost 15 minutes, which provided complete details to the person on the other end as to how the stranger was planning to use his “holidays” into finding some real estate properties in another city instead of actually seeing his “imaginary” seriously sick uncle.
-At one point of his conversation, I even felt like moving away from the stranger after giving him some clues on how people around him were actually listening to his conversation, but I decided against it and just wanted to finish my food as soon as possible and leave that place.
+The conversation continued for almost 15 minutes, which provided complete details to the person on the other end as to how the stranger was planning to use his “holidays” to find some real estate properties in another city instead of actually seeing his “imaginary” seriously sick uncle.
+At one point in his conversation, I even felt like moving away from the stranger after giving him some clues on how people around him were actually listening to his conversation, but I decided against it and just wanted to finish my food as soon as possible and leave that place.

 Bishal